Najla Bouden: Political career

 On 29 September 2021, amid the Tunisian political crisis, President Kais Saied announced that he had appointed Najla Bouden to form the country's new government.
 She then replaced Hichem Mechichi who was dismissed on 25 July 2021.

 The first woman to take up this office, her appointment as head of the Tunisian government made her a pioneer in the country, in the Maghreb, as well as in the Arab world.
 President Saied described the news as "an honor to Tunisia and Tunisian women".

 On 11 October 2021, she took the oath with the members of her government at the Presidential Palace of Carthage.

+On August 1, 2023, Bouden was dismissed from her position and replaced by Ahmed Hachani.

 Personal life

 Her father Mohamed Bouden was a professor at the Sadiki College and then headmaster of Lycée Alaoui.
 Her four brothers and sisters are all scientists.

 Bouden is married to the ophthalmologist Kamel Romdhane.
 The couple has two children.